robotlolita/siren/documentation/platform-design.md

 Integers are an example of a *scalar* concept.
-They're a single entity which makes sense on its own, and can not be broken into further entities[²](#fn2) in Mermaid.
+They're a single entity which makes sense on its own, and can not be broken into further entities[²](#fn2) in Siren.
 Even if an Integer was made up of different objects, those objects are not visible to the user, and the user can not extract those components, or construct an Integer from those components.